Tom – Bronze Arts Award Portfolio

 We were teaching the teachers how we used equipment and acting.

+I helped them along the steps of acting.
 I demonstrated what I would do in acting and they copied.

 (scribed by Geraldine King)